danypark91/hd_log_reg/hd_log_reg_rmarkdown.md

     ##  $ thal    : Factor w/ 4 levels "0","1","2","3": 2 3 3 3 3 2 3 4 4 3 ...
     ##  $ target  : int  1 1 1 1 1 1 1 1 1 1 ...

-One of the most important step in data analysis is dealing with the missing data.
-Usually, the complete dataset doesn’t take place in the industry level.
+One of the most crucial steps in data analysis is dealing with the missing data.
+Usually, the complete dataset doesn’t take place at the industry level.
 The code `missmap` is the perfect tool to visualize the missing data in each attribute.
 Luckily, the graph suggests that there isn’t any missing data for this dataframe.